faisaldarbar/faisaldarbar.github.io/_posts/2023-07-26-my-first-proxmox-ve-install.md

    ```

 5. **Verifying Storage Changes:**
    Once the process is complete, return to the storage section in the Proxmox GUI.
-Confirm that the "local-lvm" volume is no longer present, and the "local" root file system storage should now reflect a substantial increase in available space.
+Confirm that the "local-lvm" volume is no longer present, and the root storage should now reflect a substantial increase in available space.

-By following these steps, you have successfully increased the storage capacity of your Proxmox installation.
+By following these steps, you have successfully increased the storage capacity of your Proxmox VE installation.
 Always exercise caution when making changes to storage configurations, and it's advisable to take backups before proceeding with any critical changes.
 Enjoy the enhanced storage capabilities in your Proxmox environment!